Stanisław Masłowski: Works

 Masłowski's artistic talent occurred already at an early age.
 He received a silver medal in 1875 from the Academy of Fine Arts in St. Petersburg, for his school drawings.
 "Masłowski – recalls Henryk Piątkowski – while still very young boy, as a student at the Warsaw School of Drawing (i. e.
 Wojciech Gerson's drawing school) marked his outstanding talent in the first creative gusts" – and adds, that – "he learned mostly not in school, but in the environment of Polish nature, which he felt and spoke with the mastery".
 These observations complements and confirms relation of his fellow Miłosz Kotarbinski, in which we can read of the "very distinctive in school, and not yet appreciated Stanisław Masłowski.
 He was already a naturally born impressionist.
 Studies on the plaster casts of classical sculpture he led in purely impressive mode, in which forgiving executives completely did not complain.
 With vividly colourful and scenic landscape studies of nature he overtook most ardent later Impressionists."

 The year 1875 brought in Masłowski's life the first images exhibited in the Society for the Encouragement of Fine Arts, namely: "Owczarek" (en.
 The Shepherd) and "Kozacy" (en.
 Cossacks), then – the first illustrations included in the "Kłosy" Weekly Magazine, and the first trip to Ukraine.
 Ukrainian topic had a strong influence on Masłowski in his youth.
 It was carrying parallel: blustering vigor and lyrical musing.
 That was the Ukraine, which Maslowski saw and began to enact in his studio compositions.
 It was unlike the painting of the noble-knight's and hunter's Ukraine by Juliusz Kossak, Józef Brandt and Józef Chełmoński.
 A numerous images of Ukrainian themes may be mentioned: "Odbicie branki" (en.
 Reflection from Captive – exhibited 1878), "Pożegnanie Kozaka" (en.
 Farewell Cossack – illustration, 1878), "Jarema's Duma" (1879), "Chłopcy w stepie" (en.
 Boys in the Steppe – illustration, 1879), "Noc" (en.
 Night – exhibited in 1880), "Tabun" (en.
 Herd of Horses, 1880), "Odpoczynek czumaka" (en.
 Chumak's Rest, 1880), "Wesele" (en.
 The Wedding, 1881), "Odpoczynek" (en.
 The Rest, 1882), and finally "Taniec Kozaków" (en.
 Cossacks Dance – Kozachok, 1883), which is a kind of closure and synthesis of the whole.
 At this, however, does not exhaust the subject matter and the topography of Masłowski's paintings created in atelier, in early stages of his work.
 It happens a Masovian village ("Na pastwisku" – en.
 On the Pasture, 1880), and even melodrama ("Niedola" – en.
-Misery, 1881), but still the Ukraine was the main emphasis of his contemporary work.
+Misery, 1881), but still Ukraine was the main emphasis of his contemporary work.
 Masłowski's studio painting of this period can not be reduced to a common denominator; his realism has a number of editions – closer to the romantic sentiments, or closer to the truth of nature.
 Generally speaking, Masłowski's way goes from linearity to ornamentation, from value to colour, from oil to watercolour, and in total – from atelier to plein air.